1. The shires

 Cumberland is another tribal name with links to the Welsh.
 It takes its name from the Cymry, the name of the Celtic inhabitants of a region that – like Cornwall, and Wales – was never really a part of the Anglo-Saxon world.
 Cumberland just means “Land of the Cumbrians”.
 (Cymry shares roots with Cymru, the Welsh name for Wales.)

 The modern country of Cumbria, created in 1974, includes Cumberland, as well as Westmorland and parts of Lancashire.
 The use of the Latinised version of the name was presumably intended to communicate the fact this wasn’t just Cumberland, but something bigger.

 Finally, there’s tiny Rutland – literally the land of some bloke called Rota.
 Rutland started out life as a detached part of Nottinghamshire (known as a “soke”), but during the course of the Middle Ages gradually became a county in its own right, however ludicrously small it was.

 If you’ve been keeping count, which you haven’t, you’ll know there are still two left.
 That’s because they don’t fit into any of these categories.

 One is Westmorland, which I already mentioned, briefly: that means (this’ll shock you) “land west of the moors”.

-Except it isn’t, is it?
-Because some of these counties don’t exist any more.
+Because some of these counties don’t exist anymore.
 Several times the map has been comprehensively re-organised, to create or abolish metropolitan counties or tinker with boundaries.

 Some of those counties are no longer with us (Hereford & Worcester, Humberside).
 Some had their governments abolished, but remained for other purposes (Merseyside, Tyne & Wear).